andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 To get started, fork this [CodeSandbox](https://codesandbox.io/s/contact-form-react-exercise-lbvsod) to create your own environment.

+I want to add one disclaimer before getting started.
+The [CodeSandbox](https://codesandbox.io/s/contact-form-react-exercise-lbvsod) contains some bad code.
+The added bad practices are intended pitfalls to be fixed during the take-home exercise.
+Since we won't address all issues in this blog post, I wanted to highlight that these pitfalls exist.

 ### WHAT DO I HAVE TO DO?

 First, get a feeling for the exercise and existing code.
 Do the following tasks in whatever order feels natural to you: